 15) onset of attraction for a spirituality or religious practice based on the in-dwelling of the Supreme Source in all nature, and resultant reverence for all lifeforms as related;

 16) sense of longing for the primary-contact Star Visitor one has dealt with during one or more Encounters;

 17) an obsessive sense of having a mission (clear, vague or unconscious) derived from the CEE, and related to the Star Visitor's messages;

 18) a sense of strong "pull" to travel to a specific area, either with an intuition of an impending close encounter there, or for an unknown reason, (which turns out to be a CEE);

-19) having a extraterrestrial perspective to the Earth's situation, or feeling a genetic heritage partially derived from extraterrestrial sources, or having a sense of having come from off-planet, or having somehow had an extraterrestrial as one parent, and
+19) having a extraterrestrial perspective to the Earth's situation, or feeling a genetic heritage partly derived from extraterrestrial sources, or having a sense of having come from off-planet, or having somehow had an extraterrestrial as one parent, and

-20) sense of one's destiny as off-planet, or feeling a "pull" to go "home" to an extraterrestrial planet one was shown by the Star Visitors, or to "rejoin fellow" Star Visitors elsewhere in the galaxy.
+20) having a sense of one's destiny as off-planet, or feeling a "pull" to go "home" to an extraterrestrial planet one was shown by the Star Visitors, or to "rejoin fellow" Star Visitors elsewhere in the galaxy.